dimaspandu/jsplus/README.md

 });
 ```

-Another example of a stateful component that has used the setStateEffect. setStateEffect provides a way to update state to make it more assignable.
+Another example of a stateful component that has used the setState with Effect. setState provides a way to update object of state to make it more assignable.

 This is useful for states with deep object structures.